maxludden/supergene-v2/books/book09/md/chapter-2766.md

 But deifieds like that always had a bad base.
 They lacked knowledge and practical skills, and they were likely to cause trouble.

 The Destroyed had previously adopted a few deifieds like that, but showing such benevolence had never worked out well for the Destroyed.
-The deifieds did little to benefit the Destroyed, and instead, they were a frequent pain in the *ss for their host race.
+The deifieds did little to benefit the Destroyed, and instead, they were a frequent pain in the ass for their host race.
 Ever since then, the Destroyed had stopped recruiting deifieds from smaller races.
 They would rather raise their own elites.

 If Han Sen had been from a big race, Elder Nader would have liked to talk to him.
 But after learning who Dollar was, he was no longer interested.